JacobPox/Calculator/README.md

 # Calculator Flask App

-This web app can be found at http://jacobpox.pythonanywhere.com/ if you wish to view/use it without having to download the file.
-This web app is synced to any updates made here.
+~~This web app can be found at http://jacobpox.pythonanywhere.com/ if you wish to view/use it without having to download the file.
+This web app is synced to any updates made here.~~

+No longer being maintained at the previous website.

 # To use: